kite-sdk/kite-docs/KiteEndToEndDemo.md

 First create the datasets: one named `events` to store the raw events, and another named `sessions` for the derived sessions.

 The raw events metadata is stored in HDFS so Flume can find the schema.
-The sessions dataset metadata is stored using HCatalog, so that you can query the dataset using Hive.
+The sessions metadata is stored in the Hive metastore so that you can query the dataset using Impala or Hive.

 These commands create the events and sessions datasets when executed from a terminal window in the demo folder.
 The backslash (\) characters represent line breaks: these commands must be entered on a single line (single line versions follow these human-readable versions).